 Getting from Lombok to Nusa Penida is actually on the same route as Gili Trawangan.
-There are multiple stops to this route with both Gili Trawangan & Lombok being some of them.
+There are multiple stops on this route with both Gili Trawangan and Lombok being some of them.

 You’ll board the boat in Lombok at the Teluk Kode Harbor (Bangsal Harbor) and make your way to Jungut Batu Harbor in Nusa Lembongan, stopping at a few islands along the way.

 The fee for this service remains at $69.
 With the ability to book online beforehand, I would choose this option to avoid missing the boat or having to haggle at the port.

 It really is a simple journey from Lombok to Nusa Penida and one that gives you the chance to stop off and see other islands on the way.

-Get your ticket: Lombok to Nusa Penida
+Get your ticket → Lombok to Nusa Penida

 Getting from Java to Nusa Penida is a slightly bigger journey, involving a little more transport.
 Fear not I’ve got you covered.

 Let’s get into it and discuss how you get from Java to Nusa Penida:

 The quickest and easiest way to get from Java to Nusa Penida is going to involve a boat, taxi, and plane.

 With the airport in Bali being close to Sanur port you can grab a taxi at a pretty reasonable price from the airport and make it to the port.

 But this is the quickest and most simple route from Java to Nusa Penida.
-The total route will set you back around $200.
+The entire route will set you back around $200.